 Our kind of products have been developing rapidly in fields of digitalization for example and in servicing modern machinery we have constant demand of new kind of talented engineers in designing and servicing the equipment around the world.”

 – Miika Eskelinen, Vice President / Junttan Oy

-The Department of Mechanical Engineering (DPME) cooperates with the region’s industrial enterprises while undertaking their research, development and innovation work.
+The Mechanical Engineering programme cooperates with the region’s industrial enterprises while undertaking their research, development and innovation work.
 The businesses can participate in Savonia’s projects by partially funding the activities or they can directly purchase the different RDI services provided by the DPME’s experts.

 Savonia’s research and development work is shown to students in everyday life via the project and thesis work.
-Savonia has selected four areas of focus for education, and RDI.
-One of them, that is very important to Mechanical Engineering, is integrated product development.
+Savonia has selected four areas of focus for education and RDI.
+One of them, which is very important to Mechanical Engineering, is integrated product development.
 Research is undertaken in collaboration with enterprises and other organizations.

 Possibilities to continue studies after graduation